-Of course, you also have the option of keeping the Visa gift card for spending elsewhere along your travels, and paying for the full amount of your hotel bill using a co-branded credit card (such as the Amex Bonvoy Card) to maximize your points earnings.
+Of course, you also have the option of keeping the Visa gift card for spending elsewhere along your travels, and paying for the full amount of your hotel bill using a co-branded credit card (such as the American Express Marriott Bonvoy Card) to maximize your points earnings.

 Obviously, if you’re staying at a hotel that’s offering more than $50 for the first night, then you’ll get a better deal on the first night than on subsequent nights.